Gavster765/ROPSynth/notes.md

 TODO?:
-• Extend language to allow output via a syscall gadget
-• Try to use some kind of backtracking to look for other solutions if the first fails
 • Consider multi instruction gadget?
 E.g. gadgets that clobber other registers?
 • Vary number of components given to cegis
 • Allow more operations in cegis api
-• Double moves?
-• Check new store order
 • Increase timeout??
-• Use cegis for not?

 DONE:
 • Extend language to include basic loops using jump gadgets